gerardroche/gerardroche.github.io/src/2023/12/03/neovintageous-1.34.0/index.md

 aside: false
 tags: vim sublime-text neovintageous release
 title: NeoVintageous 1.34.0
-excerpt: "Introducing NeoVintageous 1.34.0!
+description: "Introducing NeoVintageous 1.34.0!
 This is a small release, it adds more support for the Targets plugin and some minor enhancements and fixes."
 lastUpdated: false
 ---